addisonschultz/loupe-kit/README.md

 ### CSS Selectors and Props in `styled-components`

-Here are common patterns to add CSS Selectors to your components, like `hover` and `active` in styled-components that you might use when making your components.
+Here are common patterns to add CSS Selectors to your components, like `hover` and `active` in styled-components.

 ```
 import styled from "styled-components"